nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 </script>
 ```

-However, unlike `/CourseTitlesView` where I could extract this model out into a local variable and use it immediately, I needed to store each course’s model somewhere when running `ScrapeCourses` then extract it in order to scrape the sections for that given course.
+However, unlike `/CourseTitlesView` where I could extract this model out into a local variable and use it immediately, I needed to store each course's model somewhere when running `ScrapeCourses` then extract it in order to scrape the sections for that given course.
 The logical place to do this would be in the database, so I figured it was time to finally get around to storing the data I was scraping.

 ## Conclusion